-This year, Phoenix Primary School isworking towards the 'Liverpool Counts' Numeracy for Life Quality Mark and we want EVERYONE in our school community to be involved: children, parents and carers, governors, teachers, LSA's, office staff, dinner ladies, cleaning and maintenance staff and visitors!
+During 2016-2017, Phoenix Primary School worked towards the 'Liverpool Counts' Numeracy for Life Quality Mark and we wanted EVERYONE in our school community to be involved: children, parents and carers, governors, teachers, LSA's, office staff, dinner ladies, cleaning and maintenance staff and visitors!

-Our aim is to raise the profile of mathematics throughout the school and the wider school family!
+Our aim was to raise the profile of mathematics throughout the school and the wider school family!

 The quality mark has been developed by Liverpool Learning Partnership and School Improvement Liverpool to promote positive attitudes to mathematics and numeracy as an essential life skill.

 'The aim of the Quality mark is to tackle the negative attitudes in society towards numeracy and mathematics.
 We want to promote a culture where people understand the impact good numeracy skills and mathematics qualifications can have on the social, health and employment aspects of their lives.
 We also aim to support adults in schools to encourage pupils to make connections in their lessons to real life contexts and with other areas of their school experiences.'

 Liverpool Learning Partnership & School Improvement Liverpool 2016